-The responsibility of returning unearned Title IV aid is shared between the College and the student.
+The responsibility of returning unearned Title IV aid is shared between the University and the student.
 Federal aid that has been disbursed to a student's account may need to be returned to the federal programs.
 In addition, a student who receives a cash disbursement of federal aid may need to repay all or a portion of that aid, as specified by law.
 If the amount of federal aid disbursed is less than the amount of federal aid that could have been disbursed, the student may be entitled to a late disbursement of federal aid.

 Details of the 2014-2015 Refund/Repayment Policy can be found here.

 If a student received student financial aid funds as a cash disbursement to cover non-institutional living expenses, such as off-campus room and board, books, supplies, transportation, and child care expenses, the student may owe a repayment to the school (or to the lender for a student loan), if the cash disbursement was greater than the student's living expenses up to the time of withdrawal.